 The neat thing about soaking grains is that the longer they soak, the better.
-We’ll cover the why a bit later in the series, (UPDATE: You can read the science behind soaking grains here), but knowing that the soaking time isn’t really an exact science offers a HUGE relief when you’ve got unexpected appointments (or laundry) that seem to take over the day.
-I think that batch of pancakes may have soaked for closer to 36 hours instead of the average 24… 😉
+You can read more about soaking grains HERE.
+Knowing that the soaking time isn’t really an exact science offers a HUGE relief when you’ve got unexpected appointments (or laundry) that seem to take over the day.
+I think that batch of pancakes may have soaked for closer to 36 hours instead of the average 24.

 - Combine flour and yogurt/kefir/butter in a large bowl and cover.
 Leave in a warm place overnight, at least 12 hours, up to 24 (or 36 😉 ).